Welcome to the Combined Internal Medicine/Pediatrics Residency Program at Brown!

 - Faculty.
-The program's core faculty includes 6 Med/Peds-trained attendings with patient practices and precepting roles in the Medicine Pediatrics Primary Care Center, as well as two additional Med/Peds faculty members who precept exclusively.
+The program's core faculty includes 7 Med/Peds-trained attendings with patient practices and precepting roles in the Medicine Pediatrics Primary Care Center.
 In addition, Med/Peds-trained faculty are represented in the primary faculty of both Internal Medicine and Pediatrics in multiple subspecialties, and are similarly well-represented within the cadre of fellows and chief residents at Rhode Island, Hasbro Children's and Women's and Infants Hospitals.
 The faculty has been recognized with institution-wide teaching awards, local and national grants for curriculum development, workshop and research presentations at national meetings and participates actively in national med/peds organizations.

 - Residents.
-The residents are the heart of this program.
+The residents are the heart of our program.
 Their commitment to their patients and to their own and their colleagues' education is appreciated by the program faculty, and has been recognized across the institution through advocacy awards for individual and program efforts, and by the categorical faculty in the selection of chief residents.
 Our residents have been recipients in recent years of Alpert Medical School of Brown University teaching awards, the Hafenreffer Award for Housestaff Excellence, and inducted into the AOA academic honor society and Gold Humanism Society.

 - Innovative curriculum and research.
 Drs.
 Toll, McLaughlin and Forcier are recent recipients of institutional and national grants researching behavioral health care training in primary care and in LGBTQ curriculum and training.
 Drs.
 Cineas and McLaughlin have presented pilot data from a curriculum in enhanced primary care trialled in the MedPeds clinic.

 - Resident innovations and leadership roles.
-Med Peds residents made innovative contributions to the electronic sign-out system at RIH/Hasbro, and have leadership roles on hospital and GME committees, including quality and safety, informational services and as resident representative to the Graduate Medical Education Committee.
+Med Peds residents made innovative contributions to the electronic sign-out system at RIH/Hasbro, and have leadership roles on multiple hospital and GME committees, including quality and safety, informational services and as resident representative to the Graduate Medical Education Committee.

 - Hospital Quality:

 - Global Health.
 Program residents and faculty actively participate in multiple international medicine experiences, including formal relationships with sites in the Dominican Republic, Haiti and Kenya.
-Med/Peds residents have taken leadership roles in the development of a global health interest group across RIH residency programs.
+Med/Peds residents have taken leadership roles in the development of a global health track across RIH residency programs.
 The Med/Peds Primary Care Center is a primary site for refugee health in Rhode Island, a refugee health clinic working with the successful Hasbro Pediatric Refugee program and providing health services to the diverse group of children and adults who relocate to Rhode Island every year with the support of the Rhode Island Foundation.

 - Med/Peds Combined Infectious Diseases Fellowship Approved.
-The first combined Med/Peds fellowship at Brown has been approved by the ABIM and ABP in Infectious Diseases.
+Lifespan/Brown offers acombined Med/Peds fellowship approved by the ABIM and ABP in Infectious Diseases.
 Dr. Jerry Larkin, Med/Peds trained Infectious Disease faculty member, is the contact person for this program.
-The program has two Med/Peds program graduates currently in training.
+The program has trained multiple program graduates, including current fellow, Natasha Rybak.